View of the Statue of Liberty by Free-Photos from Pixabay

 -Dwight D. Eisenhower

 On another front, the Federal Register has a compilation of all federal business rules and regulations adopted by the Obama Administration.
 A 2010 check revealed it contained 81,405 pages of regulations.
-Although it was necessary to restore the nation’s economy, President Trump was heavily criticized for his rollback of the onerous regulations, which President Biden is sadly restoring.
+Although it was necessary to restore the nation’s economy, President Trump was heavily criticized for his rollback of the onerous regulations, which President Biden sadly restored.

 Certainly, businesspeople from Bernard Madoff to Enron executives have let us down.